confuzzledduck/syndicate-out/readme.txt

 == Changelog ==

 = 0.10 =
+* Added remote post delete option when local post is deleted.
+(Currently only works on moving to trash, rather then trash empty.)
-* Fixed a bug with multiple groups where the name of the last group was displayed for all groups in settings.
+* Fixed bug with multiple groups where the name of the last group was displayed for all groups in settings.

 = 0.9 =
 * Added syndication of featured images (díky Jan at lwd.cz for the majority of this).